 Pope Francis signs peace declaration on ‘Human Fraternity’ with Grand Imam.
 Really.
 The Pope and a Grand Imam.
 Agreeing on the “Human” Fraternity”.
 At first glance, this is shocking.
 On second glance, after reading the article from The Catholic Herald, it’s still shocking.
+(Sorry, but the document is no longer online.)
 After reading comments from North Catholic Texas, on third glance, it’s still shocking.

 Now, it’s time to really look into exactly what’s going on There.